Dodsworth (film): Plot

-Sightseeing aimlessly while the divorce is being arranged, Sam encounters Edith by chance in an American Express office in Naples.
+While the divorce is being arranged, Sam wanders across Europe on various sightseeing activities.
+Finally, Sam re-encounters Edith in an American Express office in Naples, near her home.
 She invites him to stay at her Italian villa.
-The two rapidly fall in love.
-Sam feels so rejuvenated that he wants to start a new business: an airline connecting Moscow and Seattle via Siberia.
+Comfortable in each other's company, the two rapidly fall in love.
+Sam talks of starting a new business: an airline connecting Moscow and Seattle via Siberia.
 He asks Edith to marry him and fly with him to Samarkand and other exotic locales on his new venture.
-She gladly accepts.
+She accepts with enthusiasm.

-Meanwhile, Fran's idyllic plans are shattered when Kurt's mother (Maria Ouspenskaya) rejects his request to marry Fran.
-In addition to divorce being against their religion, she tells Fran that Kurt must have children to carry on the family line, and Fran would be an "old wife of a young husband".
-Kurt asks Fran to postpone their wedding until he can get his mother's approval; but Fran sees that it is hopeless and calls off the divorce.
+Meanwhile, in Vienna, Fran's plans shatter when she learns that Kurt's mother (Maria Ouspenskaya) has denied his request to marry Fran because he will need children to carry on the family line and Fran would be an "old wife of a young husband".
+In addition, divorce is against their religion.
+Kurt asks Fran to postpone their wedding until he can get his mother's approval, but Fran knows it is hopeless.